-As of December 31, 2021, there were non-controlling interests in companies of the Masterflex Group amounting to EUR 322 thousand (previous year: EUR 303 thousand).
+As of December 31, 2022, there were non-controlling interests in companies of the Masterflex Group amounting to EUR 372 thousand (previous year: EUR 322 thousand).
 These relate to Masterflex S.A.R.L. based in Béligneux, France, which has been part of the Masterflex Group since 1992 and is the sales subsidiary for France.

-The non-controlling interests accounted for total income of EUR 19 thousand in the reporting year.
+The non-controlling interests accounted for total income of EUR 50 thousand in the reporting year (previous year: EUR 19 thousand).